Flexible Imputation of Incomplete Network Data: Method

 Although the proposed algorithm is straightforward to implement, deriving the asymptotic properties of $\hat{A}_{ij}$ can be technically challenging because of the potential dependence between the estimated pseudo-distance $\hat{d}$ and the error terms $\epsilon$ in the two-way fixed-effects regression.

 A standard approach to eliminate this dependence is to employ cross-fitting, in which the data are partitioned into folds so that the first-step and second-step estimations are conducted on separate subsets of the data.
-Specifically, we split the sample $\mc{S}$ into two parts, $\mc{S}_1$ and $\mc{S}_2$, of equal size.
+Specifically, we randomly split the sampled individuals $\mc{S}$ into two parts, $\mc{S}_1$ and $\mc{S}_2$, of equal size.
 We then use only the friendships of $\mc{S}_1$ to calculate the similarity $\hat{d}(\cdot,\cdot)$:

 In the imputation stage, we use no link information from $\mc{S}_1$, and all calculations rely on the friendships of $\mc{S}_2$: